Above, MacMillan Hunting Old tartan. See more about Clan MacMillan tartan on the Clan MacMillan International website.

 Download the minutes of the CMSNA Business Meeting of the 2015 Gathering in Ottawa.
 This is a PDF document.

 Belfast is a small city on Penobscot Bay founded by Scots-Irish settlers from Londonderry, New Hampshire in 1770.
 In its 19th century heyday it was a center for shipbuilding and manufacturing.
 Today, it is a major tourist destination for visitors looking for sailing, fishing, kayaking, hiking, shopping or just hanging out at the local brewpub or the many waterside cafes and restaurants.
 It is also the home of a vibrant Arts community and many small galleries.
-The Belfast Harbor Walk (download a PDF) is a wonderful way to see the waterfront, including the local shipyard, which has one of the largest hoists in the Northeast, making it a destination for large yachts of all kinds.

 More information about the Gathering.